Farewell, My Lovely: Radio adaptations

 The novel was adapted on BBC Radio 4 by Bill Morrison, directed by John Tydeman and broadcast on 22 September 1988, starring Ed Bishop as Marlowe.
 BBC Radio 4, as part of its Classic Chandler series, also broadcast on 19 February 2011 a dramatic adaptation by Robin Brooks, with Toby Stephens as the hardboiled detective.
 It was adapted in a condensed form under the title of Murder My Sweet on Hollywood Star Time, broadcast on 8 June 1946, starring Dick Powell.

 Cultural references

 In the first shot after the opening titles of Get Carter, the character played by Michael Caine is seen reading a paperback copy of the book.

 In the opening episode of the television series Bored to Death, the character Jonathan Ames, played by Jason Schwartzman, is inspired to become a private detective after reading the book.

-The novel's title was used as the subtitle of the Japanese version of the video game Sakura Wars V, but this reference was lost in the translation.

-The fourth and final case in the video game Phoenix Wright: Ace Attorney − Justice for All is called "Farewell, My Turnabout," a reference to the novel's title.

-In 2015 video game, The Witcher 3: Wild Hunt, the title of the mission "Va Fail, Elaine" translates into "Farewell, beauty," a reference to the novel's title.